Kanye West Wants to Do a Fashion Collaboration With This Designer

 Although Kanye West took a front row seat to the Ralph Lauren Fall/Winter 2018 runway show during New York Fashion Week, he getting inspired for his own line.

 "He's one of my idols," the "I Love It" rapper told E!
-News fashion correspondent Zanna Roberts Rassi, referring to Ralph Lauren.
+News fashion correspondent Zanna Roberts Rossi, referring to Ralph Lauren.

 After 51 years of being in the industry, most fashion CEOs would want to build a business similar to the designer's.
 However, Kanye has other ambitions.